-- 11. Navigate back to the Tenable Provisioning portal and in the one-time generated activation code dialog box, click the I have saved this certificate information or copied it to Tenable.ot for activation checkbox. - 12.
+- 13. Navigate back to the Tenable Account Management portal and in the one-time generated activation code dialog box, click the I confirm I have saved the activation license checkbox. - 14.
 Click Confirm.

-The newly added site appears in the Provisioning page for OT Security.
+The newly added site appears in the Sites tab for OT Security.